An overview of 14 generative AI writing tools

 1. ChatGPT

 A chatbot designed specifically for conversation, OpenAI’s ChatGPT is most useful for the research phase of the writing process, although you can use it to write content like emails if you wish.
 It can converse with you and answer follow-up questions, and it produces remarkably sophisticated natural-language responses that require little grammar or spelling oversight.
-It’s fast and accurate, and it’s constantly improving as OpenAI refines the GPT-3 model it’s built on.
+It’s fast and accurate, and it’s constantly improving as OpenAI refines the model on which it's builtit’s built on.

 But it’s also limited by GPT-3; it may produce inaccurate or biased responses or responses that don’t fit within the context of your question, and its output is only as good as your prompts.